thecommoncoder765/thecommoncoder765/README.md

-### Hi there 👋
+### Hey! 👋
 I'm Elijah.
 I am a young programmer that works in Python, JavaScript, and Swift.
+I am best at Python, and I make Discord bots with it.
 ## Projects
 I am currently working on a Discord bot.
 <!--